Home | Resources | Subawards at proposal time

 • The type of entity

-• Provide the subrecipient’s administrative person with date on which you need the information in order to complete the overall proposal to be submitted by ASU.
-It is recommended that RAs allow no less than 5 days.
+It’s recommended to provide the subrecipient’s administrative contact with the internal due date that all information should be completed by (no less than five (5) business days).
 This will help ensure that the ASU proposal as a whole can be circulated internally and submitted on time to the sponsor.

 My subrecipient has never worked with ASU before.
 How can I help them become familiar with our institutional requirements?

-The subawards team has prepared information specifically to assist subrecipients with administrative and fiscal management responsibilities resulting from subawards issued by ASU.
-Please provide your colleagues at the subrecipient institution with subrecipient information.
+The Subawards Team has prepared information specifically to assist subrecipients with administrative and fiscal management responsibilities resulting from subawards issued by ASU.
+Please provide your colleagues at the subrecipient institution with a link to the Subrecipient Information page.
+RAs can also share the Subawards Welcome Packet (editable Word or PDF version) found here.

-It might be tempting to await word that an award is forthcoming prior to obtaining official subrecipient documents, but delaying in this way can cause a number of issues:
+It might be tempting to await notification of a forthcoming award prior to obtaining official subrecipient documents, but delaying document collection can cause several issues:

-• The subawardee (aka as subrecipient) can decline to participate in the project if they did not sign off on their institution’s inclusion in the proposal.
+• The subrecipient can decline to participate in the project if they did not sign off on their institution’s inclusion in the proposal.

-• The budget may not be accurate, potentially impacting the ASU PI who may need to pay for additional costs out of their own project to meet the subawardee’s institutional policies.
+• The budget may not be accurate, potentially impacting the ASU PI who may need to pay additional costs out of their own project to meet the subrecipient’s institutional policies.

 • The subaward issuance may be significantly delayed while the RA seeks the required documents.

-• If the subawardee is new to federal support, registering and waiting approvals for the SAM system can potentially result in delays
+• If the subrecipient is new to federal support, registering and waiting approvals for SAM registration can result in significant delays

-• If the research includes human or animal subjects, the subrecipient will need IRB/IACUC approvals, which can result in a time delay.
+• If the research includes human or animal subjects, the subrecipient will need IRB/IACUC approvals, which can result in delays.

-• If the subawardee’s work occurs early in the project, delays in getting the executed subaward agreement with the non-ASU PI’s institution can significantly hinder the ASU PI’s work.
+• If the subrecipient’s work occurs early in the project, delays in getting the executed subaward agreement with the subrecipient PI’s institution can significantly hinder the ASU PI’s work.